Freshwater Board Members

 Lisa Whalen, Minnetrista, MN, Chair

-Ms. Whalen, appointed to the Freshwater Society Board in August 2011, owned and operated her own interior design business for 22 years.
+Ms. Whalen, appointed to the Freshwater board in August 2011, owned and operated her own interior design business for 22 years.
 She is the Mayor of Minnetrista.
-She served on the Minnetrista City Council for 12 years, and represented Minnetrista on the Pioneer-Sarah Creek Watershed Commission for 12 years — 10 of those years as its chair.
+She served on the Minnetrista City Council for 12 years, and represented Minnetrista on the Pioneer-Sarah Creek Watershed Commission for 12 years -- 10 of those years as its chair.
 She is immediate past chair of the Lake Minnetonka Conservation District and serves on a number of the district’s advisory committees.
 In 2011, she served on the Minnesota Department of Natural Resources’ Aquatic Invasive Species Prevention Task Force.
 She also is a member of the Hennepin County Surface Water Governance Task Force.
 Lisa is an active member in her church and her lake association up north.